Creuna-Oslo/Dashboard/functions/README.md

 travis encrypt http://example.com/hook
 ```

-Put the resulting has as the URL in `.travis.yml`
+Put the resulting hash as the URL in `.travis.yml`

 ## NPM webhooks